Documenting service assets

 Who is involved

-You should appoint the appropriate person within your delivery team to coordinate with those responsible for each asset, such as Information Asset Owners (IAOs), to deliver a comprehensive list of assets related to a service.
-Support for cataloguing asset attributes may also be available from your organisation’s Data Protection Officer (DPO) and information assurance team.
+You should appoint the appropriate person within your delivery team to coordinate with those responsible for each asset, such as information asset owners (IAOs), to deliver a comprehensive list of assets related to a service.
+Support for cataloguing asset attributes may also be available from your organisation’s data protection officer (DPO) and information assurance team.

-You should also collaborate with your service owner, technical architects, product managers and business analysts to ensure every area of the service has been considered, including data that may be required in the future.
-Your Senior Responsible Owner (SRO) should sign off the output of this activity.
+To ensure every area of the service has been considered, including data that may be required in the future, you should also collaborate with your:

 How to document assets